MusicLang/musiclang/documentation/usage/about.rst

 Learn MusicLang
 ---------------

-To learn MusicLang we strongly advise to read the :ref:`user-guide`.
+To learn MusicLang we strongly advise to read the :ref:`user-guide-index`.

 Contributing to MusicLang